Elio-Rico/webpage/content/authors/admin/_index.md

 title: Elio Bolliger
 ---

 I am PhD Student in Economics at the [University of Lausanne](https://www.unil.ch/hec/en/home.html/).
-I am particularly interested in research related to information frictions, expectation formations and macroprudential regulation.
+My research interests focus on information frictions, expectation formations and macroprudential regulation.

 Besides that, I am a scientific collaborator at the [CREA Swiss Institute of Applied Economics](https://www.unil.ch/crea/fr/home.html).
-Projects include forecasting exports of specific industries and the development of a News Sentiment Index with a novel database in Switzerland.
+Finished and ongoing projects include quarterly forecasting of industry exports and the development of a News Sentiment Index with a novel database in Switzerland.

+Before starting my PhD, I was an intern at the Financial Stability Division of the Swiss National Bank where I returned to for a research collaboration as part of my PhD.

+This homepage is a showcase of my research and other personal projects.
+I hope you enjoy it.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV {{< /staticref >}}.